 “Being found by clients may seem hard, but people are already looking for you.”

-Clients just have to hear about you and there are an abundance of ways that that can happen.
+Clients just have to hear about you and there is an abundance of ways that that can happen.

 How can people hear about you?